ultraviolet-1986/patina_user_components/README.md

   p-dwarf dependencies  # Detect and install dependencies (if possible). p-dwarf deps          # Detect and install dependencies (if possible). p-dwarf play          # Find and launch Dwarf Fortress.

-  p-df download         # Detect and download the latest version. p-df dl               # Detect and download the latest version. p-df dependencies     # Detect and install dependencies (if possible). p-df deps             # Detect and install dependencies (if possible). p-df play             # Find and launch Dwarf Fortress.
 ```

 ### Terminal Calibration